gateio/gateapi-python/docs/SpotApi.md

 Amend an order

 By default modify orders for spot, unified account and leverage account.
-At present, both the request body and query support currency_pair and account parameters, but the request body has higher priority  currency_pair must be filled in the request body or query   Currently, only the price or quantity modification (choose one of two)  About speed limit: Modify orders and create orders to share speed limit rules  About matching priority: Only modifying the quantity will become smaller and will not affect the priority of matching.
+At present, both the request body and query support currency_pair and account parameters, but the request body has higher priority  currency_pair must be filled in the request body or query   Currently, it supports modifying the price or quantity (choose one of two), and also supports modifying the price and quantity at the same time  About speed limit: Modify orders and create orders to share speed limit rules  About matching priority: Only modifying the quantity will become smaller and will not affect the priority of matching.
 If the price is modified or the quantity is modified, the priority will be adjusted to the end of the new price   Precautions: Modification quantity is less than the transaction quantity will trigger the order cancellation operation

 ### Example